Have you ever woken up at home shivering?

 Staying Warm With A Heat Source

-They are lightweight, single use, and provide several hours of warmth.
+They are lightweight, single-use, and provide several hours of warmth.

 Water Bottle Method

-Tuck the bottle in your sleeping bag and voila, a temporary heat source!
+Tuck the bottle in your sleeping bag, and voila, a temporary heat source!

-Be careful though - It’s extremely important that you let the water cool for a few minutes to avoid melting the bottle or burning yourself.
+You must let the water cool for a few minutes to avoid melting the bottle or burning yourself.